Explore chapters

 Term life insurance is an affordable option to help protect your loved ones in the event of an untimely death.
 If you pay your premiums and pass away while you are still covered, the tax-free payout (“death benefit”) goes to your chosen beneficiaries.
 (The policy pays out only if you die during the number of years covered; there is no savings component in term life insurance, while there is in a whole life insurance product.)

 If your career goes well and you save appropriately, you are likely not to need the additional savings plan that whole life insurance provides after retirement.
 Therefore, term life insurance may be a more financially prudent investment as it saves you the extra cost of covering your whole life.
-Term life insurance works well for startup employees that have families with financial needs that would suffer if you should pass unexpectedly, such as a mortgage or college education.
+Term life insurance works well for startup employees, young professionals, and others who have families with financial needs that would suffer if one should pass unexpectedly, such as a mortgage or college education.

 For example, if you have a young family and/or outstanding debts, and are looking for a relatively affordable and uncomplicated way to help provide your family some financial protection, term life insurance may be the perfect option.